How to Be Mature in Middle School

 Being studious is the most important thing in middle school!
 You must get good grades, so, is understanding and actually doing what you're required to do, such as homework, chores, being polite and tidy.

 Forever doing your class work is another huge thing!
 By getting acceptable grades your friends will automatically think you're more mature.
-Your teachers also will take a liking towards you, when you are among the ones who understand and ace their lessons with flying colors.
+Your teachers also will take a liking towards you, when you are the one who understands and aces your lessons with flying colors.

 Ignore Childish Acquaintances and Develop a Great Stance.